 Introduction

-Arun District Council is committed to providing consistent, efficient, and fair standards of services to its customers.
-We welcome both positive and negative feedback to help us improve our standards and the quality of service provided.
+Arun District is committed to providing consistent, efficient and fair standards of services to its customers

+Feedback and complaints play a role in maintaining and improving standards and the quality of service provided.
 When we receive feedback or a complaint, we see this as a way of getting an important insight into how services are being delivered.
+By listening to you, we can look at actions that can be taken to improve services and help your experience.

 Aim of policy

-We recognise the need to provide an efficient professional public service which is responsive to your views and needs.
-The aim of this policy is to demonstrate the Council’s commitment to delivery of a transparent, clear to understand approach in the management of feedback and complaints based on being fair, putting things right and learning from outcomes.
+The aim of this policy is to demonstrate our commitment to deliver a transparent, clear-to-understand approach in the management of feedback and complaints based on understanding, speed and fairness.

-When dealing with feedback and complaints, it is our aim to work with you so we understand what your issues are and what you would like to happen to resolve it.
 We are committed to treating all customers fairly and will make sure that individual needs are taken into account when applying this policy and that any reasonable adjustments are made in line with the Equality Act 2010.

 What is feedback?

-Feedback is information about your reaction or opinion as a result of actions or behaviour undertaken by the Council.
+Feedback is information about your reaction or opinion as a result of actions or behaviour undertaken by the council.
 It can be either positive or negative and used as a basis for service improvement.
 All feedback is recorded and a copy is sent to the relevant service manager to review and feed into their work plans accordingly.

 Making a complaint